Back to All

 Your Rheumatologist Wants You to Have a Healthy Mouth

-Researchers are getting closer to understanding the underlying factors that connect rheumatoid arthritis and periodontal disease, according to an article published in Current Oral Health Reports.
+According to an article published in Current Oral Health Reports, researchers are getting closer to understanding the underlying factors that connect rheumatoid arthritis and periodontal disease.

 The relationship between gum disease and rheumatoid arthritis has long been discussed as potentially etiological and causal, as the two conditions share common risk factors and immunological processes.